arm7254-gene/applied-bioinfo/Week13/README.md

 ## Samples:

+In Im et al.(2022), they investigated the regulatory mechanism responsible for the inhibitory effect of NaP on MRSA using RNA-Seq analysis

 | Source                  | Sample Description    | Sample ID     | SRR Accession |
 | :---------------------- | :-------------------- | :------------ | :------------ |